by Trevor W. McKeown

 It’s interesting how these stories get started.
 An anti-mason who also had a strong dislike for the Rev. Billy Graham claimed Graham to be a freemason in an early newsgroup posting.
 A well-meaning but naïve brother read this posting, had a positive impression of Graham and included his name on a list of famous freemasons.
 It took years to straighten out the mistake and you will still find references online to Graham being a freemason.
 He is not.

-Seven years after Sir Richard Steele died, his picture turns up on a list of English masonic lodges published in Paris.
-Fourteen years after his death, Albert Pike was claimed to have been the founder of the Ku Klux Klan.
+Seven years after non-mason Sir Richard Steele died, his picture turns up on a list of English masonic lodges published in Paris.
+Fourteen years after his death, Albert Pike was falsely claimed to have been the founder of the Ku Klux Klan.
 The list goes on.

 In general, those who “blame” Freemasonry for causing the French Revolution are more interested in blaming Freemasonry for the bloody Terror, than in crediting Freemasonry for creating a system of representational democracy.
 The French Revolution was a complex process in which freemasons played a rôle, but to assign Freemasonry, as a body, a controlling rôle in the Revolution displays a simplistic and unrealistic view of the history of the period.